A Man Escaped

 What makes a classic film?
 The plot’s originality, director’s vision, or the star’s magnetism?
 Paradoxically, any, all, yet none of the above.
 It’s the audience.

-For all of 2001’s groundbreaking special effects and narrative innovation, Stanley Kubrick owes a bit of debt to a romantic fantasy and a Soviet propaganda film.
+For all its groundbreaking effects and narrative innovation, this owes a debt to a romantic fantasy and a Soviet propaganda film.

 Precious few films celebrate the joys of riding a bike.
 Haifaa Al Mansour’s Wadjda is more than just a celebration; it is a dissection of an entire culture.

-Un Chien Andalou is barely seventeen minutes long, features mutilation, dismemberment and lots of insects.
-Yet, it is one of the most influential films ever made.
+This film lasts seventeen minutes, features mutilation, insects and dismemberment.
+Yet it is one of the most influential ever made.

 In ancient Greece, all violence took place off stage.
 How can filmmakers show the violence of the Holocaust without exploiting the memory of the victims?

-As Hollywood found the formula for the modern blockbuster, Warren Beatty embarked on a project examining the origins of American communism.
+As the US embraced Reaganomics and Hollywood found the formula for the modern blockbuster, Warren Beatty embarked on a project examining the origins of American communism.

 The impact of Gillo Pontecorvo’s masterpiece is so great that it extends far beyond cinema and into terrorist organisations, as well as the US Pentagon.